Skip to main content

 13% of businesses have suffered a hacking breach, which poses a significant risk of breach to confidentiality and financial details.
 Hackers can use simple methods such as guessing passwords to break into systems or access otherwise hidden areas of websites that may contain client information or private staff areas.

-How to guard against this: Staff training is again a key element in the fight against such attacks.
+Staff training is again a key element in the fight against such attacks.
 Shadow IT shows the lengths that employees will go to when their technology needs are not catered to through the proper channels.
 Firms should therefore embrace mobile and cloud solutions, but ensure that adequate safeguards are in place and that staff are trained in how to protect the firm from hacking.

 5. Money stolen electronically